Projected transverse momentum resummation in top-antitop pair production at LHC

 \section{Abstract}

-The transverse momentum distribution of the $\ttbar$ system is of both experimental and theoretical interests.
-In the presence of the azimuthally asymmetric divergences, pursuing the resummation at the high logarithmic precision is rather demanding in general.
-In this paper, we propose the projected transverse momentum spectrum $\done\sigma_{\ttbar}/\done q_{\tau}$, which is derived from the classical $\qTvec$ spectrum by integrating out the rejection component $q_{\tau_{\perp}}$ with respect to a reference unit vector $\vec{\tau}$, to serve as an alternative resolution to curb those asymmetric influences, in additional to the azimuthally averaged case $\done\sigma_{\ttbar}/\done |\qTvec|$.
-In the context of the effective field theories, SCET$_{\mathrm{II}}$ and HQET, we will demonstrate that in spite of the $q_{\tau_{\perp}}$ integrations, the leading asymptotic terms of $\done\sigma_{\ttbar}/\done q_{\tau}$ still observe the factorization pattern in terms of the hard, beam, and soft functions in the vicinity of $ q_{\tau}=0$~GeV.
-With the help of the renormalisation group equation techniques, we evaluate the resummed spectra $\done\sigma_{\ttbar}/\done q_{\mathrm{T,in}}$, $\done\sigma_{\ttbar}/\done q_{\mathrm{T,out}}$, and $\done\sigma_{\ttbar}/\done \dphittbar$ at \NLLNLO, \NNLLNNLO, and approximate \NNLLpNNLO accuracy.
-This is the first time the azimuthal spectrum $\dphittbar$ is appraised at or beyond the \NNLL level including a consistent treatment of both beam collinear and soft radiation.
+The transverse momentum distribution of the $\ttbar$ system is of both experimental and theoretical interest.
+In the presence of azimuthally asymmetric divergences, pursuing resummation at high logarithmic precision is rather demanding in general.
+In this paper, we propose the projected transverse momentum spectrum $\done\sigma_{\ttbar}/\done q_{\tau}$, which is derived from the classical $\qTvec$ spectrum by integrating out the rejection component $q_{\tau_{\perp}}$ with respect to a reference unit vector $\vec{\tau}$, to serve as an alternative solution to remove these asymmetric divergences, in addition to the azimuthally averaged case $\done\sigma_{\ttbar}/\done |\qTvec|$.
+In the context of the effective field theories, SCET$_{\mathrm{II}}$ and HQET, we will demonstrate that in spite of the $q_{\tau_{\perp}}$ integrations, the leading asymptotic terms of $\done\sigma_{\ttbar}/\done q_{\tau}$ still observe the factorisation pattern in terms of the hard, beam, and soft functions in the vicinity of $ q_{\tau}=0$~GeV.